import math

 Exercise 3: Consider a biased coin that lands on heads 20% of the time.
 Simulate 30 flips of the coin.
 Record whether no heads were flipped, 1 head was flipped, 2 heads were flipped, 3 heads were flipped, etc., up to 30 heads.
 Repeat the experiment 10,000 times.
 Draw a histogram that shows how often each number 1-30 of heads was flipped.
 Describe the shape and spread of the graph.
 Compare it to the graph of the mathematical distribution given by the formula.

-Hint: Note that one way to simulate the flip of a fair coin, is as follows because a random number generated in the left half of the interval \([0, 1)\) represents a flip of heads, and a random number generated in the right half of the interval represents tails:
+Hint: Note that one way to simulate the flip of a fair coin, is as shown in the cell below because a random number generated in the left half of the interval \([0, 1)\) represents a flip of heads, and a random number generated in the right half of the interval represents tails:

 With a different value of \(p\) than 0.5, you can simulate the flip of a coin biased to come up heads with a probability of \(p\).
 You can increment a variable heads_counter (initialized to 0) with each simulated flip of the coin that comes up heads to check that your simulation performs as intended.